tatianamac/tm11ty/posts/shitposts.md

 What it looks like now: I save a lot more drafts in my Twitter.
 I post less.
 I share some of the things I wanna say to close friends.
 I slow myself down.
 I take more time to consider the impact of my actions.
 I think about how wildly the fire can rage before I light the match.

+As I get older and more tired and as my meatsack deteriorates, I work to conserve energy.
 I think about the energy it takes for me to light the match at all.
 If I truly hate something, whether it be a tool or a person who is a tool, I ask if it's worth my energy to call attention to this.
 I ask myself it is worth sinking myself into a pit of hate for a moment—as someone who experiences depression, this is not something I am wont to do.
 I ask myself: Instead of using this match to burn someone undeserving down, could I instead use it to light the way for someone who deserves it?